Scalar dark matter explanation of the excess in the Belle II $B^+\to K^+ +$ invisible measurement: Discussion

 The same global fits \cite{Bause:2022rrs} imply a constraint on the term in brackets about ten times weaker than its counterpart in \cref{eq:Cdgamma}.

-{$\pmb{B_s(s\bar b)-\bar B_s(\bar s b)}$ \bf mixing}: Naively, we would expect the generation of dim-6 SMEFT four-quark operators mediating neutral meson mixing by the Feynman diagrams\footnote{Note that the penguin-like diagrams with a SM gauge boson or Higgs cannot yield such double flavour-changing operators.} shown in \cref{fig:Feyn-dia-4q}.
+\pmb{$B_s(s\bar b)-\bar B_s(\bar s b)$ mixing}: Naively, we would expect the generation of dim-6 SMEFT four-quark operators mediating neutral meson mixing by the Feynman diagrams\footnote{Note that the penguin-like diagrams with a SM gauge boson or Higgs cannot yield such double flavour-changing operators.} shown in \cref{fig:Feyn-dia-4q}.
 However, due to the chirality of the quark pairs in each fermion line being the same, the sum of contributions from the two diagrams vanishes for dim-6 operators.
 Thus, the leading order SMEFT operators with four quarks which contribute to neutral meson mixing only arise at dim-8 order, with the structure $(\bar q q)^2\otimes\{D^2,G^A, H D, H^2\}$.
 Their WCs are the order $y_{\tt Yua}^6/(32 \pi^2 m_{Q,D}^4)$ with $y_{\tt Yua}$ representing the Yukawa couplings in the model.
-After electroweak symmetry breaking, the WCs for the four-quark operators $(\bar q_p \Gamma_1 q_r)(\bar q_s \Gamma_2 q_t)$ are estimated to be
+The largest contribution to $B_s-\bar B_s$ mixing comes from the operator with field content $(\bar q q)^2H^2$ , while other contributions are suppressed at low energy by the ratio of the hadronic scale to the Higgs vev.
+The dominant operator can be generated by diagrams such as those in \cref{fig:Feyn-dia-4q} but with additional Higgs fields attached to the internal heavy vector quark lines, and results in $y_{\tt Yua}^6\sim y_q^2 y_d^2 y_{1,2}^2$.
+After electroweak symmetry breaking, the WCs for the four-quark operators $(\bar s \Gamma_1 b)(\bar s\Gamma_2 b)$ are estimated to be